twilio-labs/plugin-flex-outbound-dialpad/README.md

 # plugin-flex-outbound-dialpad

-This plugin is intended to demonstrate how to make outbound calls from [Twilio Flex](https://www.twilio.com/flex) that use the native call orchestration so supervisor monitoring as well as cold and warm transfer solutions that are already available for inbound calls also work for outbound calls.
+This plugin is intended to demonstrate how to make outbound calls from [Twilio Flex](https://www.twilio.com/flex) that use the native call orchestration so the inbound call features such as supervisor monitoring as well as cold and warm transfer, also work for outbound calls.
 This plugin also provides the ability to perform external conferencing which leverages the work on [this project](https://github.com/trogers-twilio/plugin-external-conference-warm-transfer)

 ### how it works
 This plugin uses a series of twilio functions to create an outbound call, listen for updates to that call and push the updates to the flex users via a sync document.
 When the call is answered, the worker goes available in Flex to recieve the call via a task router task.
 The front end puts the agent in a busy state while waiting for the task to arrive so that no other tasks are recieved.
 To avoid a race condition, when the agent does go available, any tasks that are not the outbound call are auto rejected.
 The worker goes into a busy state to avoid excessive reservation rejections.